 supporting Moving Stories

-This workshop is presented in collaboration with Mental Health Connecticut and the Judy Dworin Performance Project and is in part made possible thanks to the generosity of our host sponsor, Toivo (toivocenter.org).
+The winter 2021 workshop was presented in collaboration with Mental Health Connecticut and the Justice Dance Performance Project and is in part made possible thanks to the generosity of the Connecticut Community Foundation.

 Lesley Farlow, Certified Movement Analyst and an Associate Professor of Theater and Dance at Trinity College, will be the Lead Teaching Artist.
 Following twenty years as a performer, teacher, and writer in New York where she performed on Off and Off Off Broadway as well as throughout the U.S. and Europe, Lesley began a long-term connection with Hartford at Trinity College.
 She worked with Judy Dworin throughout most of her career there as a colleague in the Department of Theater and Dance and performed with the JDPP Ensemble.
 She also teamed up with JDPP on some of its earliest performance residencies at York Correctional Institution.
 What drives Lesley is a passion for the performing arts and the transformational possibilities of creativity and live performance.
 Her work with JDPP exemplifies her belief that creating and performing can significantly contribute to both personal and social transformation.